Phrase layers

 yes

-The affirmative response and tree output of (3.3) is achieved by following the call structure of (3.4).
+The affirmative response and tree output of (3.3) follows from the call structure of (3.4).

 [w('PRO','him')]

-Note how the noun phrase type information from the call of (3.4) (general) is passed down the call structure to determine what can be an appropriate word for the noun phrase.
-In contrast to (3.3), query (3.5) fails: the noun phrase call provides general type information, but the word list contains a word with RPRO word class (a relative pronoun) requiring relative type information.
+Note how the noun phrase type information from the call of (3.4) (non_privileged) passes down the call structure to determine what can be an appropriate word for the noun phrase.
+In contrast to (3.3), query (3.5) fails: The noun phrase call provides non_privileged type information, but the word list contains a word with RPRO word class (a relative pronoun) requiring relative type information.

 no